-We believe that our cash, cash equivalents, and marketable securities as of June 30, 2021, together with anticipated product and royalty revenues, but excluding any potential future milestone payments or other payments under our collaboration or license agreements, if any, will enable us to fund our operating expenses and capital expenditure requirements into the first half of 2023.
+We believe that our cash, cash equivalents, and marketable securities as of September 30, 2021, together with anticipated product, royalty, and supply revenues, but excluding any potential future milestone payments under the Zai License Agreement, if any, will enable us to fund our operating expenses and capital expenditure requirements into the first half of 2023.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.